Treit/treit.github.io/_posts/2020/2020-11-29-AksManagedIdentity.md

 {% endhighlight %}

 ## Conclusion
+ Moving one step at a time from a clean starting state, we built up all of the necessary infrastructure and pieces to achieve our end goal.

-In the end, getting this end-to-end scenario working was not especially difficult, but we needed to understand all of the pieces in play and how they fit together.
+In the end, getting this end-to-end scenario working was not really all that difficult.
+We simply needed to understand all of the pieces in play and how they fit together.
 In particular, we needed to understand the importance of assigning the `Virtual Machine Contributor` and `Managed Identity Operator` roles to the identity associated with our AKS cluster _before_ installing AAD Pod Identity.
 We also needed to create the correct identity binding in the cluster so that the components of AAD Pod Identity can apply the correct managed identity to our application.

+I certainly learned quite a bit going through this process.
+I hope you found it instructive too.